leeboardtools/mimon/UIDesignNotes.md

         - Securities:
             - Option to mark security to exclude from gain calculations
                 - Use to mark account as cash/money market fund
+        - Don't show expand/collapse if not displaying accounts.

     - Priced Item Editor

     - Securites/Mutual Fund List
-        - Add % of total column (also to AccountsList)
+        - Add % of total market value column (also to AccountsList)
+        - Add % of total cost basis column

     - Prices List